 The City Attorney/Prosecutor, Mr. Rory O’Sullivan, has the burden of proving the charge against you by presenting clear, convincing, and satisfactory evidence.

 If you are interested in obtaining copies of the police reports, witness reports, etc., please contact the Hudson Police Department directly at (715) 386-4771.
 A fee of $.25 per page plus sales tax will be assessed, which must be paid prior to receiving the records.
 All records MUST be picked up in person at the Police Department, 101 Vine Street, Hudson, WI.

 If damage to property occurred, the matter of restitution may also be addressed at the pretrial.

 Defendants who fail to appear at a pretrial will have a default judgment entered against them and will be granted sixty (60) days to pay the forfeiture and costs imposed by the Court.
-Failure to pay the judgment within that time may result in a loss of driving privileges for up to two (2) years, or issuance of an arrest warrant.
+Failure to pay the judgment within that time may result in a loss of driving privileges for up to one (1) year, or issuance of an arrest warrant.

 If you are found guilty of a traffic offense, the State Department of Transportation (DOT) may assess demerit points against your driving record, and your license may be revoked or suspended.
 The assessment of 12 points within a 12-month period would result in a revocation of driving privileges.
 If your driving privileges are in jeopardy, the DOT will advise you of the number of points assessed as a result of a conviction and the present status of your driving record.